Endress+Hauser Optical Analysis: History

-SpectraSensors was spun out of the NASA/Caltech Jet Propulsion Laboratory in 1999 to commercialize TDL technology.
-The company has raised about $8 million in private equity funding; investors include Chevron Technology Ventures, American River Ventures, Nomura New Energy & Clean Technology Ventures, Blueprint Ventures, and Nth Power.
+The company SpectraSensors was spun out of the NASA/Caltech Jet Propulsion Laboratory in 1999 to commercialize TDL technology.
+SpectraSensors Inc. was formed by former NASA engineers after developing TDLAS moisture measurement technology for NASA’s 1999 Mars Polar Lander program, creating a company called Tunable Photonics which was later renamed in 2001 to SpectraSensors.
+It raised about $8 million in private equity funding from investors including Chevron Technology Ventures, American River Ventures, Nomura New Energy & Clean Technology Ventures, Blueprint Ventures, and Nth Power.
 Before focusing on the natural gas and process gas industry, SpectraSensors used TDLs to measure atmospheric conditions.
 In most cases, water vapor data is gathered by an older style of sensor using a thin-film capacitor.
 These sensors are launched on weather balloons every 12 hours from stations around the country.
 Satellites also gather water vapor data, but at low vertical resolution.

-SpectraSensors Inc. was formed by former NASA engineers after developing TDLAS moisture measurement technology for NASA’s 1999 Mars Polar Lander program, creating a company called Tunable Photonics which was later renamed in 2001 to SpectraSensors.

 Shortly after the company was founded, a fatal pipeline explosion occurred in New Mexico, launching a federal investigation which found that the pipeline which failed had corroded due to excessive, undetected water.
 The pipeline company was then mandated to install a better class of water monitoring technology which would more accurately monitor and report moisture in their gas distribution infrastructure, prompting the company which had experienced the accident to contact Tunable Photonics which built and then delivered two prototype TDLAS measurement devices to meet federal requirements and expectations.

 By the end of 2010, SpectraSensors delivered the first Water Vapor Sensing System (WVSS-II) with flight evaluations by the U.S. National Weather Service, and had launched a variety of products to measure hydrogen sulfide, oxygen and other analytes, expanding to refining, petrochemical, gas processing and LNG markets.

-The company was acquired by Endress+Hauser in 2012.

-In 2021, Spectra Sensors was merged with Kaiser Optical Systems, Inc. to form a new company called Endress+Hauser Optical Analysis which at the time of the merge had 200 employees.
+Endress+Hauser acquired SpectraSensors in 2012 and Kaiser Optical Systems in 2013.
+The two subsidiaries merged effective 1 January 2022 to form Endress+Hauser Optical Analysis, consolidating the group’s expertise in laser-based measurement technology within a single business unit.